lilsnoops2/anm_itops_playbooks/README.md

 <summary>tacacs</summary>

 ### `tacacs`
-This playbook will dynamically configure TACACS on devices.
+This playbook will dynamically configure TACACS on devices based on the servers configured in aaa-servers.yml.

 **Summary/Overview of tasks:**
 * Configures AAA new-model if not configured - required for devices that are newly being configured